justgage/reason-todo-dojo/README.md

 Reason can look a lot like JavaScript, however it's quite a bit different.

+## No single quotes

+In ReasonML everything is double quotes.
+No more fights, just get used to it.

+Single quotes are reserved for a single character like in C, and C++.
+This is not very useful in JavaScript however if you compile ReasonML to native it can be nice.

 ## `let` is `const`

 In Reason `let` is used instead of `const`.